TCSG Adult Education Logo

 Where can I find additional information about the GED?

-The GED test covers four subjects: Math, Science, Social Studies, and Reasoning Through Language Arts.
+The GED® test covers four subjects: Math, Science, Social Studies, and Reasoning Through Language Arts.
 You can take all four together or one at a time at an official GED test center when you’re ready.
 You can learn more about the GED by visiting www.ged.com.
+The HiSET® exam is comprised of five subjects: Language Arts – Reading, Language Arts – Writing, Mathematics, Science, and Social Studies.
+The HiSET® can be completed at a TCSG-approved testing center or online.
+Applicants can take all five subjects together or one at a time.
+To learn more about the HiSET® exam visit www.HiSET.org.

-I need help preparing for my GED examination.
+I need help preparing for my high school equivalency examination.
 How can I find help?

 Adult Education providers across Georgia offer FREE classes to eligible students to help you prepare for the GED or HiSET test.
 Visit our Adult Education Program Directory to find a class near you.